-Fee or Expense Reimbursable expenses of the Amount of Fee or Expense(2) Party Receiving Fee or Expense Amount General Purpose of Fee or Expense Source of Funds to Pay Fee or Expense(3) Distribution Priority(4) servicer Includes a successor servicer's expenses incurred in the course of re-perfecting security interests.
+Fee or Expense Amount of Fee or Expense(2) Party Receiving Fee or Expense Amount General Purpose of Fee or Expense Source of Funds to Pay Fee or Expense(3) Distribution Priority(4) Servicing fee(5) Accrues at a rate of 1.00% per annum on the Pool Balance as of the first day of each Collection Period.(6) Servicer Provide for a servicer as required Clause (1) Administration fee(7) . \$500 per quarter Administrator Provide for trust administra tor Clause (2) Reimbursable expenses of the servicer Includes a successor servicer's expenses incurred in the course of re-perfecting security interests.
 These expenses will fluctuate from time to time depending on the related expenses actually incurred, and noteholders will not be notified of (or asked to approve) the increase or decrease in each expense from time to time, other than to the extent such information is disclosed in the monthly report.
-Servicer To cover expenses of servicer Clause (10)(b) Servicer's liquidation expenses These expenses will fluctuate from time to time depending on the related expenses actually incurred, and noteholders will not be notified of (or asked to approve) the increase or decrease in each expense from time to time, other than to the extent such information is disclosed in the monthly report.
-Servicer To cover expenses incurred by servicer in the process of converting financed equipment into cash proceeds From amounts received with respect to the liquidated receivable Out of collections from the disposition of the equipment prior to deposit into collection account Trustee fees(10) and expenses Trustee fee: \$3,000 annually and one time acceptance fee of \$500.(11) Trustee expenses: These expenses will fluctuate from time to time depending on the related expenses actually incurred, and noteholders will not be notified of (or asked to approve) the increase or decrease in each expense from time to time, other than to the extent such information is disclosed in the monthly report.
+Servicer To cover expenses of servicer Clause (9) Servicer's liquidation expenses These expenses will fluctuate from time to time depending on the related expenses actually incurred, and noteholders will not be notified of (or asked to approve) the increase or decrease in each expense from time to time, other than to the extent such information is disclosed in the monthly report.
+Servicer To cover expenses incurred by servicer in the process of converting financed equipment into cash proceeds From amounts received with respect to the liquidated receivable Out of collections from the disposition of the equipment prior to deposit into collection account Trustee fees(8) and expenses Trustee fee: \$3,000 annually and one time acceptance fee of \$500.(9) Trustee expenses: These expenses will fluctuate from time to time depending on the related expenses actually incurred, and noteholders will not be notified of (or asked to approve) the increase or decrease in each expense from time to time, other than to the extent such information is disclosed in the monthly report.
 Trustee To cover expenses of trustee The depositor is obligated to pay these amounts

-Fee or Expense Indenture trustee fees(10) and Amount of Fee or Expense(2) Party Receiving Fee or Expense Amount General Purpose of Fee or Expense Source of Funds to Pay Fee or Expense(3) Distribution Priority(4) expenses Indenture trustee fee: \$2,500 annually and one time acceptance fee of \$2,500.
+Fee or Expense Indenture trustee fees(8) and Amount of Fee or Expense(2) Party Receiving Fee or Expense Amount General Purpose of Fee or Expense Source of Funds to Pay Fee or Expense(3) Distribution Priority(4) expenses Indenture trustee fee: \$2,500 annually and one time acceptance fee of \$2,500.
 Indenture trustee expenses: These expenses will fluctuate from time to time depending on the related expenses actually incurred, and noteholders will not be notified of (or asked to approve) the increase or decrease in each expense from time to time, other than to the extent such information is disclosed in the monthly report.
 Indenture trustee To cover expenses of indenture trustee The trust will, or will cause the servicer to, pay these amounts